 5. Know the best days and hours to shop

 According to research, Tuesday is when the prices are lowest online, followed by Monday mornings and Wednesday afternoon.
-Worst time for shopping is Sunday.
+The worst time for shopping is Sunday.
 Most of the sales and discount codes are rolling out on Thursdays and Wednesdays.

 Unless you need something right now, it’s always a good idea to wait.
 Each month, there are categories on sale, like Digital Cameras in April.
 In the USA, there is some sale event virtually every month.
-The best known is probably a Black Friday or Cyber Monday, but there are many more, President’s Day, an Independence Day and others.
+The best known is Black Friday or Cyber Monday, but there are many more, President’s Day, Independence Day, and others.
 To know them all, check out our Calendar of Sales.

 6. Find Coupons

 Before you buy something online, first try to find a coupon.
-Look out for discount coupons in your email (if you subscribed first), on store websites, check store’s website, and their social media accounts.
-There are also sites whose only purpose are – coupons.
-Here are just few sites we pre-checked for you - Coupons.com, CouponBirds.com, RetailMeNot.com, CouponPal.com, and CouponCabin.com.
+Look out for discount coupons in your email (if you subscribed first), on store websites, check the store’s website and their social media accounts.
+There are also sites whose only purpose is – coupons.
+Here are just a few sites we pre-checked for you - Coupons.com, CouponBirds.com, RetailMeNot.com, CouponPal.com, and CouponCabin.com.

 Yes, haggling for a better price is possible even on the Internet.
 And negotiating works!
 Even online!
 Surveys say that online hagglers in the market for electronics were successful about 60 percent of the time.
-Yet only about 4% of online shoppers even made the attempt and tried to negotiate.
+Yet only about 4% of online shoppers even attempted and tried to negotiate.
 You can haggle using online chat or call their customer service.
 Just ask nicely!

 8. Walk away